basnijholt/nijho.lt/content/post/advent-of-open-source/posts/day_07.md

 * Both CLI and Python API

 ## 📊 Impact
-Over the past eight years, this simple tool has helped numerous researchers speed up their computational workflows, sometimes by orders of magnitude.
-The fix is often as simple as:
+Over my scientific computing career, I've encountered this threading issue dozens of times.
+Since creating this package a year ago, I've helped at least 5 different researchers speed up their workflows, sometimes by orders of magnitude.
+The beauty lies in its simplicity - the fix is often as simple as:
 ```bash
 eval $(numthreads 1)
 ```